Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 We've never been the kind to do lots of gifts for each other for any holiday or occasion, but we do love to spend quality time with each other and do nice things for each other.
 I think I would just be happy to wake up to an empty sink and the laundry put away.
 But this is another great tradition at our house.
-We always do a special breakfast, where the kids can get involved cutting heart shapes into fruit, making heart-shaped pancakes, and even making fun flavored breakfast items together.
+We always make a special breakfast, where the kids can get involved in cutting heart shapes into fruit, making heart-shaped pancakes, and even making fun flavored breakfast items together.

 Valentine's Day doesn't have to look a certain way just because it's what other people do.
 Consider stepping out of your comfort zone this holiday and truly expressing your love for those in your life that you care about.
 And don't forget the kids.
-This is a wonderful opportunity to lavish the love on them, as well, and teach them about the importance of showing those you love how much you care.
+This is a wonderful opportunity to lavish love on them, as well, and teach them about the importance of showing those you love how much you care.

 Maybe you can make handmade cards this year for each other, make a special breakfast together, have a picnic in the middle of the living room full of homemade goodies, and read books to each other about love and being loving.
 You can bet that's what we will be doing for Valentine's Day this year!